 What are shipping zones?

-Shipping zones are geographic areas the USPS uses to calculate how far a package must travel from its origin, where it's shipped from, to its destination zip code.
+Shipping zones are geographic areas USPS uses to measure the distance a package travels from its shipping origin to its destination.

-Understanding shipping zones can help businesses reduce costs.
+Understanding shipping zones helps businesses optimize shipping strategy and control costs.

 How do shipping zones reduce shipping costs?

-The farther a package travels, and the higher the zone range, the higher the shipping cost may be.
+In general, the farther a package travels and the higher the shipping zone, the higher the shipping cost.

 What are the shipping zones ranges?